PDOK/mapserver-docker/README.md

 ### Why Lighttpd

-In our previous configurations we would run NGINX, while this is a good webservice and has a lot of configuration options, it runs with multiple processes.
-There for we needed supervisord for managing this, whereas Lighthttpd runs as a single proces.
-Also all the routing configuration options aren't needed, because that is handled by the infrastructure/platform, like Kubernetes.
+In our previous configurations we would run NGINX, while this is a good web service and has a lot of configuration options, it runs with multiple processes.
+There for we needed supervisord for managing this, whereas Lighttpd runs as a single process.
+Also all the routing configuration options aren't needed, because that is handled by the infrastructure/platform, like [Kubernetes](https://kubernetes.io/).
 If one would like to configure some simple routing is still can be done in the lighttpd.conf.

 ### Used examples